tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 endShape(CLOSE)
 {% endhighlight %}

-To calculate the coordinates for the new vertex positions, a *matrix* is required.
+To calculate the coordinates for the *rotated + scaled* vertex positions, a *matrix* is required.

 ### Matrices